EEE-ELEC2645/Unit_3_4_Event_Trigger/README.md

 - **100% brightness** (full on)
 - **50% brightness** (dimmed)

-This demonstrates that PWM gives you **fine-grained control** over LED intensity, not just binary on/off.

 ### Part 3: Optional Challenges

 - **Cycle through multiple brightness levels** - Instead of toggling between 2 levels, cycle through 4-5 levels (0%, 25%, 50%, 75%, 100%)
 - **Add serial output** - Print to UART when buttons are pressed and the debounce status
-- **Measure actual debounce effectiveness** - Count how many times interrupts would have fired without debouncing
 - **Test both buttons** - See if BTN3 needs a different debounce delay than BTN2

 ## Running the Code